OrnithopterX/OrnithopterX/README.md

 # OrnithopterX

 - Hello!
-I'm Joshua and Welcome to OrnithopterX !
+I'm Joshua and Welcome to OrnithopterX!

-I am currently developing Open-source resources for Ornithopters: to aid design and research, as well as Flight control software, navigation and more!
+I am currently developing Open-source resources for Robotics, with a focus on Ornithopters!
+Current projects aim to aid design and research, flight control software, navigation and more!
 - I’m interested in ...

 Ornithopters, RPAs, MAVs and UAVs.
 With a pinch of software design, CAD and simulation.